The Crossways Inn

 Cellar policy.
 Many pubs these days serve their real ales chilled and with excessive amounts of retained carbon dioxide but we pride ourselves on our cellar skills, allowing our beers to condition in the naturally cool cellar, with proper use of hard and soft spiles to allow a controlled level of natural CO2 to remain in the beer, the excess being vented to the air before tapping.
 We also have a policy that if you think you have been served a “duff” pint, we will exchange it with good grace and without question!
 Our reputation has ensured that we are a regular entry in CAMRA’s GOOD BEER GUIDE and have won awards as Surrey’s “Pub of the Year” and “Cider Pub of the Year”

 Getting to us.
 We are on the A287 between Hindhead and Farnham.
 Click here for a map.
-By public transport we can be reached from morning opening time until early evening (Monday to Saturday only) by the hourly Stagecoach bus service no. 19 which runs from Aldershot and Farnham to Haslemere and back, connecting with South West Trains services at those towns.
+By public transport we can be reached from morning opening time until early evening (Monday to Saturday only) by the hourly Stagecoach bus service no. 19 which runs from Aldershot and Farnham to Haslemere and back, connecting with South Western Railway services at those towns.

 Monday to Thursday: